Easy-to-read medicine information about colchicine – what it is, how to take colchicine safely and possible side effects.

 What is colchicine?

 Colchicine is used for the treatment of gout flares to relieve pain and swelling.
 It is also used for the prevention of gout attacks while starting on urate-lowering therapy such as allopurinol, febuxostat or benzbromarone.
+In New Zealand, colchicine is available as tablets (0.5 mg).

 Colchicine works by reducing the buildup of uric acid crystals in the affected joints and in this way reduces pain and swelling from gout.
 It is usually used when other medicines for gout like non-steroidal anti-inflammatories cannot be used or don’t work well enough.
 Read more about gout.